socrata/odn-backend/data/README.md

 0400000US53,Washington,region.state,2016,population,7023970
 ```

-You can include any number of constraint columns,
+Each dataset can have any number of constraint columns.
 For example, the occupation dataset has `occupation` and `year` constraints:

 ```csv